Elliot Page: 2020s: Expansion

 In August 2021, Page collaborated with Mark Rendall for a music release on Bandcamp.
 The three-track EP has been described as a "lo-fi bedroom pop adventure" in the press.
 In August 2021, he signed an overall deal with Universal Content Productions.
 In September 2021, Page launched a production company, Page Boy Productions, and appointed Matt Jordan Smith to serve as Head of Development and Production.
 In February 2022, it was announced that Flatiron Books had acquired the publishing rights to Pageboy, a memoir written by Page, for $3 million, with the book set to release in June 2023.
 The memoir debuted at the top of The New York Times Best Sellers List for Nonfiction.

 In October 2022, PageBoy Productions announced the project Backspot with him acting as executive producer.
 Filming in Toronto on the production wrapped in March 2023.
 In June 2023, it was reported that he served as a producer, screenwriter and actor on the upcoming drama film Close to You, which had just wrapped filming.
 Both films premiered at the 2023 Toronto International Film Festival.
 Page was praised for his performance in the latter, winning an award at the 2023 Calgary International Film Festival.

 As of June 2022, Page was writing a screenplay with his Mouth to Mouth co-star Beatrice Brown.
 In January 2025, it was announced that Page would be developing a television adaptation of Beyond: Two Souls after his production company acquired the rights from Quantic Dream.
-Later that same month, it was announced that Page would reunite with Christopher Nolan for The Odyssey (2026).
+Page reunited with Christopher Nolan for The Odyssey (2026).

-Page is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
+Page narrated the 2026 nature documentary Second Nature.